Je12emy/CLI_Store/readme.md

 # CLI Store

-This is a GraphQL server built with [dotNet 5](https://dotnet.microsoft.com/download) using the [Hot Chocolate framework](https://chillicream.com/docs/hotchocolate)
+This is a GraphQL server built with [dotNet 5](https://dotnet.microsoft.com/download) using the [Hot Chocolate framework](https://chillicream.com/docs/hotchocolate), please visit the [original tutorial](https://youtu.be/HuN94qNwQmM)

 ## Usage